parmaja/miniedit/readme.md

 MiniEdit is an open source desktop application for editing files like PHP, HTML, CSS, Python, D, C and Pascal using UTF8 encoding.
-Also it can compile or run script of this files, if your already installed its compilers in your system, without need to open a project for it, if you are editing multiple files, e.g. Python, PHP it can run this files.
+Also it can compile or run script of this files, if your already installed its compilers in your system, without need to open a project for it, if you are editing multiple files, e.g. Python, PHP it can run this files into console(cmd) or terminal(xterm).

 ### Target

- * Simple
+ * Simple (especially for beginners or kids)
  * Portable
  * Fast

 ### Features